trivago/gollum/docs/producers/file.rst

 ====

 This producers writes messages to a file or file based resource.
+Folders in the file path will be created if necessary.
 If configured, a log rotation can be triggered by sending a SIG_HUP.
 You can use ``kill -1 $(cat gollum.pid)`` to achieve this.
 To create a pidfile you can start gollum with the -p option.